-A physician’s perspective on some of the common questions about life after the COVID-19 vaccination.
+A physician’s perspective on some of the common questions about the current state of life after the COVID-19 vaccination.

-While fully vaccinated people have a reduced risk of transmitting COVID-19 to unvaccinated people, it is still possible to spread the virus.
-It remains important to get tested if you are experiencing COVID-19 symptoms even after you are fully vaccinated.
-If you test positive for COVID-19, you should not visit private or public settings for at least 10 days after your positive test and until you are no longer experiencing symptoms.
+While fully vaccinated people are less likely to transmit COVID-19 to unvaccinated people, it is still possible to spread the virus.
+Please get tested if you are experiencing COVID-19 symptoms even after you are fully vaccinated.